Kobe Bryant's body, other crash victims identified - WHIZ News

 Bret Mosher, a commercial jet pilot in the Los Angeles area, said some plane owners pressure him to fly solo rather than with the added expense of another pilot.

+The last of the bodies and the wreckage were recovered from the Calabasas hillside on Tuesday, authorities said,

 Condon reported from New York and Koenig from Dallas.
-Associated Press writers Justin Pritchard and Stefanie Dazio in Los Angeles contributed to this story.
+Associated Press writers Justin Pritchard, Robert Jablon, Christopher Weber and Stefanie Dazio in Los Angeles contributed to this story.